SubbalakshmiC/CCNA-1/ccnaDan.md

 an ABR will sent its own LSA type 3 thats called a summary LSA.

 the type 1 and 2 LSA will get put into a type 3 LSA

+### area types

+area 0 is the backbone area, this is where all other areas must connect to

+all other areas are normal areas.

+if you want to limit the adverts sent to an area then you would set it to be a stub area. this is where the stub area flag its sent.
+You will need to tell both the routers that connect the area to the backbone that they are a stub area as the flag needs to match.

+when you make a stub area it will not get adverts for external areas which are type 5 LSA's.

+A totally stubby area means to type 3 or 5 SLA's.

+we know 3 areas: backbone, normal, stub.

 ## Wide-Area networks